ionic-team/ionic-docs/src/pages/react/config.md

 Ionic Config can also be set on a per-platform basis.
 For example, this allows you to disable animations if the app is being run in a browser on a potentially slower device.
 Developers can take advantage of the Platform utilities to accomplish this.

+In the following example, we are disabling all animations in our Ionic app only if the app is running in a mobile web browser.
+The `isPlatform()` call returns `true` or `false` based upon the platform that is passed in.
+See the [Platform Documentation](./platform#platforms) for a list of possible values.

 ```typescript
 import { isPlatform, setupConfig } from '@ionic/react';